Senior Moments: The 10 Best Movie Portrayals by Actors Over 85

 Gloria Stuart, 86 (Titanic, 1997)

-Let’s put it this way: Gloria Stuart was the only one in the cast of James Cameron’s Oscar-winning rom-traj who was actually alive when the real-life Titanic sunk.
+Let’s put it this way: Gloria Stuart was the only one in the cast of James Cameron’s Oscar-winning rom-traj who was actually alive when the real-life Titanic sank.
 She makes old Rose, a survivor of the shipwreck who holds the mystery to an elusive diamond, instantly iconic.
 She became the oldest actress to be nominated for Best Supporting Actress.
 As Rose says of her younger self, she was quite a dish.
 In 1932, Stuart, with only a couple of films to her credit, was voted “Most Likely to Succeed” by the Western Association of Motion Picture Advertisers.
 Her breakout role was in James Whale’s The Old Dark House.
 Other memorable films include Golddiggers of 1935, Rebecca of Sunnybrook Farm, and My Favorite Year.
 Stuart adds a primal emotional buoyancy to Titanic’s flashback love story.
 Without old Rose, the whole thing sinks.
 Stuart died at the age of 100 in 2010.

 Lillian Gish, 93 (The Whales of August, 1987)